Marshrutka/mqtranslate-separate-comments/readme.txt

 It also should work out-of-the-box for all themes that use the comments_template() function to render their comments.

-The plugin also fixes an issue of qTranslate.
+The plugin also fixes an issue of mqTranslate.
 The issue consists in the fact that whenever a user posts a comment(while viewing a post in a language different than the default one), he is redirected back to the post but in the default language and not the language he was reading the post before posting the comment.

 == Installation ==

-1. Download the plugin from [here](http://wordpress.org/extend/plugins/qtranslate-separate-comments/ "qTranslate Separate Comments").
+1. Download the plugin from [here](http://wordpress.org/extend/plugins/mqtranslate-separate-comments/ "mqTranslate Separate Comments").
 1. Extract all the files.
 1. Upload everything (keeping the directory structure) to the `/wp-content/plugins/` directory.
-1. There should be a `/wp-content/plugins/qtranslate-separate-comments` directory now with `qtranslate-separate-comments.php` in it.
+1. There should be a `/wp-content/plugins/mqtranslate-separate-comments` directory now with `mqtranslate-separate-comments.php` in it.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Go to the Comments section in WordPress Dashboard and set the appropriate language for all of your comments(you can use the "Bulk Set Language" button after selecting some comments and the right language for them).
+1. Go to the Comments section in WordPress Dashboard and set the appropriate language for all of your comments (you can use the "Bulk Set Language" button after selecting some comments and the right language for them).

 == Frequently Asked Questions ==

 = I installed the plugin and all my comments are no longer displayed =

 You have to associate each comment with a specific language.
-To do this, go to the Comments section in WordPress Dashboard and set the appropriate language for all of your comments(you can use the "Bulk Set Language" button after selecting some comments and the right language for them).
+To do this, go to the Comments section in WordPress Dashboard and set the appropriate language for all of your comments (you can use the "Bulk Set Language" button after selecting some comments and the right language for them).

 = The plugin doesn't redirect to the proper language and the language is set incorrectly =